cstefanache/templlmos/debug/registry_hello-world_0.md

 ## registry_hello-world_0
 ### API
 <pre style='text-wrap: wrap'>/**
- * Create a root element div with an h1 child element containing 'Hello World'
+ * Create a root element div having an h1 child element with 'Hello World' text
  * If path is defined append a pre element containing the content of reading the file at the path
- * @param {HTMLElement} parent - The parent element to append the root element to
+ * @param {HTMLElement} parent - The parent element to append the created elements to
- * @param {string} [path] - The path to a file to read content from
+ * @param {string} [path] - The path to a file to read its content from
- * @returns {HTMLElement} - The root element containing h1 and pre child elements */ function helloWorld(parent, path) { ... }
+ * @returns {HTMLElement} - The root element containing h1 and pre elements */
+function helloWorld(parent, path) { ... }
 </pre>